 Evaluating and rectifying the errors in syllabication will certainly make the little ones take charge of their own learning and emerge with renewed confidence in chunking longer words into manageable parts.

-Have your children to identify and circle monosyllabic and disyllabic words in this syllabification worksheet to practice not just the sounds, but smooth the way for the rhythms in words as well.
+Have your 3rd grade children to identify and circle monosyllabic and disyllabic words in this syllabification worksheet pdf to practice not just the sounds, but smooth the way for the rhythms in words as well.

 Syllabification combined with the theme of Easter may though surely provide a great practice in dividing words into syllables, it is more likely to multiply the enthusiasm of the children in this worksheet.

-Use this printable to gain some extra mileage out of this activity in teaching and practicing syllabication in compound words that will help students to read longer words more accurately and fluently.
+Use this printable to gain some extra mileage out of this activity in teaching and practicing syllabication in compound words that will help 2nd grade and 3rd grade students to read longer words more accurately and fluently.

 Isn't it a worthwhile idea to pose an exciting challenge to your students to stimulate their knowledge of syllables and put it into some action?
 We firmly believe that it will serve its purpose well.